-During the three months ended March 31, 2011, rental demand for apartments continued to improve relative to the same period in 2010 and the prior quarter.
-This was evident through three encouraging trends: increasing prices on both new leases and renewals signed during the quarter, increasing effective rent per unit (a longer term trend of increasing rents), and strong and steady occupancy as compared to both prior quarter and prior year.
+During the three months ended March 31, 2012, rental demand for apartments continued to be strong as compared to the same period in 2011 and the prior quarter.
+Despite the winter months typically being a slower season for renting apartments, occupancy remained strong as compared to both the prior quarter ended December 31, 2011 and the three months ended March 31, 2011, average effective rent per unit continued to increase, and the average price for new leases and renewals signed trended up from January to March.
 Average effective rent per unit is equal to the average of gross rent amounts after the effect of leasing concessions for occupied units plus prevalent market rates asked for unoccupied units, divided by the total number of units.
 Leasing concessions represent discounts to the current market rate.
 We believe average effective rent is a helpful measurement in evaluating average pricing.
 It does not represent actual rental revenue collected per unit.

-With job growth, one of the primary drivers of apartment demand, continuing to return at a slower pace than preferred, we remain cautious about apartment demand and pricing but optimistic about the long term prospects for apartment demand as job growth returns.
+As mentioned above, the continued strength in pricing and occupancy through the three months ended March 31, 2012 is encouraging.
+However, with new employment, one of the primary drivers of apartment demand, continuing to increase at a slow pace, we remain cautious about apartment demand and pricing but optimistic about the long term prospects for apartment demand as job growth returns.

 An important part of our portfolio strategy is to maintain a broad diversity of markets across the Sunbelt region of the United States.
 The diversity of markets tends to mitigate exposure to economic issues in any one geographic market or area.
 We have found that a well diversified portfolio, including both large and select secondary markets, has tended to perform well in "up" cycles as well as weather "down" cycles better.
-As of March 31, 2011, we were invested in over 49 separate markets, with 61% of our gross assets in large markets and 39% of our gross assets in select secondary markets.
+As of March 31, 2012, we were invested in over 50 separate Sunbelt region markets, with 60% of our gross assets in large markets and 40% of our gross assets in select secondary markets.